b1ueb1ues/dl/README.md

 - s1.charged
 skill's sp now
 - cancel
-At the timing that c1~c5 and fs just to deal damage(shot the missile for ranged unit)
+At the timing that c1~c5 and fs just have dealt damage(shot the missile for ranged unit)
 - x
-At the timing that c1~c5 just to deal damage(shot the missile for ranged unit)
+At the timing that c1~c5 just have dealt damage(shot the missile for ranged unit)
 - fsc
-At the timing that fs just to deal damage(shot the missile for ranged unit)
+At the timing that fs just have dealt damage(shot the missile for ranged unit)
 - sp
 At the timing of sp gain. (usefull for ranged dps to acknowledge their missile hitting target)
 - seq=1